 When Josias, the Archbishop of Tyre, reached Rome and the Papel Court he informed Pope Urban III of the disaster at Hattin.
 The Pope was is poor health and the news was too much for him to bare ahd he died.
 Gregory VIII was elected as Pope but his reign only lasted for two months.
 Gregory died on 17th of December at Pisa.

 Richard took the Cross.
 Before going on a Crusade a vow was taken and the person was given a piece of cloth in the shape of a cross to be sown onto the surcoat.
 To go on a Crusade meant a person was granted a plenary indulgence which freed them from the terrors of purgatory and hell if they killed the enemy and gave them the promise of eternal life in heaven.

 Odd events surrounding the meeting of Henry II and Philippe II of France in a field at Gisors.
-Events surround a sacred Oak tree.
+The events surround a sacred oak tree.